Why Does Netflix Ban VPNs?

 Netflix Responds to VPN Users

-The company has publicly stated many different reasons for this ban, including that the loss of VPNs users was “inconsequential” to their bottom line.
+The company has publicly stated many different reasons for this ban, including that the loss of VPN users was “inconsequential” to their bottom line.
 This sort of dismissal didn’t bode well with privacy enthusiasts, causing an uproar in the community and leading to the creation of a 40,000-strong petition calling on Netflix to reverse its decision on the matter.

 Of course, like most online petitions the cry of the community was largely ignored by the streaming giant, though the fervor hasn’t gone completely unnoticed.
 During an earnings call in 2016, CEO of Netflix Reed Hastings responded to the controversy: